matheuristic/dotfiles/software_notes.md

 **NOTES**:

-- Requires the Perl modules that comes with Git be in the Perl library path.
-On Linux, this is typically done automatically when Git is installed using the system package manager.
-On macOS, if the XCode command-line tools Git is used, then follow the end step in the instructions above.
+- Requires the Perl modules bundled with Git be in the Perl library path.
+On Linux, this is typically automatic when Git is installed using the system package manager.
+On macOS, follow steps above if using XCode command-line tools Git.
 - For Github users, this approach is good for storing tokens but using SSH keys is also fine if granular permissioning is not required.